 - Be in grades 9, 10 or 11 during the 2019-2020 school year.

 - Attend school in one of the fifty states of the United States, the District of Columbia, or a Department of Defense School.

-- If there isn’t an All-State festival held during the 2016-2017 academic year the 2016-2017 Division festival will be acceptable (Northwest Division).
+- If an All-State Festival is not held during the 2019-2020 academic year, the 2019-2020 Division Festival will be acceptable (i.e. Northwest Division).

 - Some states may require that students are both selected AND perform in their All-State.
 Students must follow the directive of their individual state MEA with regard to participation.